 Jim is CEO of Ingine, an early-stage healthcare analytics company bringing novel artificial intelligence-based clinical decision support tools supporting personalized medicine to providers and payers.
 He brings over 30 years of experience in healthcare and general management.
 He was the VP and CEO-in-Residence for BioEnterprise for the group's healthcare IT sector.
 He also was on the management team of HealthSync, a start-up company developing corporate sponsored health insurance marketplaces, Glengary Ventures, as well as consulting to major financial institutions while with the First Manhattan Consulting Group.
 He received his B.S. in Economics from The Wharton School at the University of Pennsylvania and his Executive MBA from Case Weatherhead School of Management.

-Carol Kaschube plays an integral role in member relations, community outreach and planning, business operations, and execution of Better Health initiatives.
-She manages both large and small events including Learning Collaboratives, webinars and other community-wide events and meetings.
-She has been a member of the executive team since the organization's launch in 2007.
-Carol serves in the elected position of Board Secretary for Better Health Partnership's Board of Directors and is the Business and Member Relations Manager for Better Health.
+Carol Kaschube, retired from her role as Member Relations and Business Manager in August 2022 and remains a consultant with BHP.
+She played an integral role in member relations, community outreach and planning, business operations, and execution of Better Health initiatives.
+She managed both large and small events including Learning Collaboratives, webinars and other community-wide events and meetings.
+She has been a member of the executive team since the organizations launch in 2007.
+Carol serves in the elected position of Board Secretary for Better Health Partnership's Board of Directors.
 Her vast experience in office management and finance ensures excellence in all facets of day-to-day operations.

 Rita Horwitz is the President and CEO of Better Health Partnership (BHP), a multi-stakeholder, regional health improvement collaborative located in Northeast Ohio that accelerates data-informed improvements in equitable population and community health.
 Ms. Horwitz, together with the Board of Directors and the Better Health Team, leads the strategic direction, programmatic activities, and financial sustainability strategies of the organization.
 She joined BHP in 2011 as its Director of Business Development and later became the Chief Operating Officer – expanding the collaborative's community partners to include health care, social services, public health, business, payers, education, and other sectors across multiple counties.
 A graduate of The Ohio State University's School of Nursing, and Case Western Reserve University's Health Care Executive Management program, Ms. Horwitz has held leadership positions in ambulatory healthcare, corporate-based health and wellness, business development, quality improvement, non-profit, and entrepreneurial start-up ventures.
 She serves as executive representation for the national network of regional health improvement collaboratives, Ohio Pathways HUB network, Carmella Rose Health Foundation Board of Directors, United Way’s Community Advisory Board, Cuyahoga County’s Health Improvement Partnership(hip-Cuyahoga), First Year Cleveland, Say Yes to Education Integrated Health and Policy Task Forces, and the City of Cleveland's Lead Screening and Testing Committee.
 In 2018, she received recognition in Crain’s Cleveland Business, as one of Northeast Ohio’s most note-able women in health care and is a graduate of Leadership Cleveland’s class of 2019.